Brave Bunnies

 Brave Bunnies (Хоробрі зайці) is a Ukrainian children's animated television series for preschool children aged 2 to 5.
 In the series, two rabbit children show their courage when they meet and befriend other animals.
 Creator Olga Cherepanova sought to encourage respect for diversity and to promote healthy childhood development.

-The series has been broadcast in more than 80 countries.
-The first season was produced by Glowberry and Ánima Kitchent in partnership with distributor Aardman Animations, and premiered in December 2020.
-Production of the second season was interrupted by the Russian invasion of Ukraine, and resumed in December 2022 after WildBrain acquired a majority ownership of the property.
-A second season was distributed by WildBrain in 2023.
+The series premiered in December 2020 and has been broadcast in more than 80 countries.
+It is produced by Glowberry, Ánima Estudios, and WildBrain.
+WildBrain acquired a majority ownership of the property after production of the second season was interrupted by the Russian invasion of Ukraine.
+Distribution of the first season was by Aardman Animations and the second season by WildBrain.

 Synopsis

 The 2D animated series follows the adventures of a family of rabbits: Boo and Bop, Ma and Pa, and four Bunny Babies.
 Every episode starts with a cheerful song as the family ride on their bunny bus, which stops at a new location.
 Brother Bop and sister Boo then explore and make friends with a different animal, creating a new game to play with them.
 The series attempts to show its preschool viewers the diversity of the world and to accept the differences of others.
 Starting in the second season, some episodes have the bunny family revisit friends at their homes, meeting their families and learning more about their different lifestyles.

 The series introduces children to the concept of diversity and, through the example of the Brave Bunnies, shows how to accept and communicate with people possessing different appearances and behaviours.
 To promote healthy childhood development, characters Bop and Boo acknowledge the uniqueness of each new friend.